picugabi/projects/README.md

 # projects
 my_own_projects
-# A web app that can be used for insert,delete or modify posts using authentification
+# A web app that can be used for insert,delete or modify posts using authentification created with Flask